 If you have any queries please submit them here.

 Remote Health Workforce Project Report: Shark Bay

-This project was pilot study undertaken by CRANAplus in collaboration with Silver Chain Group based in Shark Bay in the Gascoyne Region, Western Australia.
+This project was a pilot study undertaken by CRANAplus in collaboration with Silver Chain Group based in Shark Bay in the Gascoyne Region, Western Australia.

 The overall aim was to provide a comprehensive understanding of the diversity and unique characteristics of remote health, in recognition of the limited data, which reflects the primary health care activities and occasions of service provided across remote Australia.
-Specifically, we endeavored to capture the occasions of care delivered by Nurses in a remote setting context.
+Specifically, we endeavoured to capture the occasions of care delivered by Nurses in a remote setting context.
 Shark Bay has a Nurse Practitioner/Remote Area Nurse service model.